Michigan sees virus surge, but tighter restrictions unlikely

 Nationwide, COVID-19 has killed more than 545,000 people.
 With the vaccine rollout hitting its stride, deaths have plummeted to fewer than 1,000 a day on average, down from a peak of more than 3,400 in mid-January.
 New cases have plunged as well but are running at a still-worrisome average of more than 57,000 per day, and the trend is reversing itself in some states.

 Michigan will soon require regular testing of all teen athletes amid outbreaks that occurred after a monthslong ban on contact sports was lifted.
-About 100 teams are sitting out the boys’ and girls’ state basketball tournaments
+About 100 teams are sitting out the boys’ and girls’ state basketball tournaments.

 And some schools are temporarily closing or delaying their long-anticipated reopenings.